KarAshutosh/karashutosh.github.io/blogs/blog3.md

 ### Fast paths vs main-thread dependency

-The compositor can maintain buttery scroll/zoom **as long as** it doesn’t need the main thread.
+The compositor can maintain buttery scroll/zoom **as long as** it doesn't need the main thread.
 Any region with an input listener becomes a **Non-Fast Scrollable Region (NFSR)**; events occurring there must be routed to the main thread before compositing proceeds.
 A single `document.body` catch-all listener can mark the **entire page** NFSR.

 **Mitigations**